gramineproject/graphene/Documentation/sgx-intro.rst

    Architectural Enclaves
    AE

-      A |~| set of "system" enclaves concerned with starting and attesting other enclaves.
+      Architectural Enclaves (AEs) are a |~| set of "system" enclaves concerned with starting and attesting other enclaves.
 Intel provides reference implementations of these enclaves, though other companies may write their own implementations.

       .. seealso::